top of page

 Session topic: Speech language therapy and her work as a literacy coach.

-Creating a Literate Community 2022 Conference video highlights:
+Past event: Creating a Literate Community 2022 Conference video highlights:

 With Mabel Wharekawa-Burt, Dr Olwyn Johnston and Natalie Muller